-What a great tour to do on your Barbados Holidays, a catamaran cruise with Action Charters on their popular 5-hour turtle – snorkel and lunch cruise.
+What a great tour to do on one of your Barbados Holidays, a catamaran cruise with Action Charters on their popular 5-hour turtle – -snorkel and lunch cruise.
 We were collected from our pick-up point by James and driven to our departure point in Bridgetown near Chamberlain Bridge.
 On the way, we collected passengers from various hotels including the famous Sandals Barbados.

 Our catamaran Stiletto was at the dock waiting for us to board.
 Crew members Sean and Eric were on hand to settle us in and to ensure that we were relaxed and ready for our first drink of the day.
 The choice was difficult with so many options available from the Open Bar that included local beer, cocktails, soft drinks, juices and of course Rum Punch!